Official history of peacekeeping, humanitarian and post–Cold War operations Project team

 Miesje de Vogel, lead researcher for the team and doctoral candidate at UNSW Canberra, is currently writing on the Australian deployments to Mozambique for Protecting and rebuilding (provisional title).

-Dr Christine Winter, an ARC Future Fellow, has co-authored a policy chapter on the UN in Cyprus for The long search for peace.
+Associate Professor, Christine Winter, ARC Future Fellow and Matthew Flinders Fellow, The Flinders University, has co-authored a policy chapter on the UN in Cyprus for The long search for peace.
+Associate Professor Winter’s full profile can be found on the Flinder’s website.

 Additional research assistance is being provided by Dr Thomas Richardson (UNSW Canberra), Tristan Moss (Australian National University), Margaret Hutchison (Australian National University), and Juliet Schyvens (Australian War Memorial), and has also previously been provided to the team by Dr Meleah Hampton, Kerry Neale, and David Hay.